 - UCR stands for Unified Carrier Registration.

-- It is a program that requires motor vehicle carriers, private fleets, and brokers to register their operations in the state or states they operate in.
-Importance of The FMCSA 30-Minute Break Rule.
+- The program requires motor vehicle carriers, private fleets, and brokers to register their operations in the state or states they operate in—the importance of The FMCSA 30-Minute Break Rule.

 - The program applies to all commercial motor vehicles operating in interstate commerce with a gross combination weight rating of 10,001 pounds or more.

-- All interstate operators must be registered with UCR, regardless of whether they are based in the United States or outside its borders.
+- All interstate operators must be registered with UCR, whether based in the United States or outside its borders.
 What is MC Number?

 - All participating states must collect unified fees from trucking companies.
-These fees are used by the states to cover costs associated with regulating the trucking industry, such as accident investigation, driver licensing and plate issuance, roadway construction and maintenance, and other services.
+The states use these fees to cover costs associated with regulating the trucking industry, such as accident investigation, driver licensing and plate issuance, roadway construction and maintenance, and other services.